UsabilityDynamics/node-abstract/Readme.md

 ======================
 The below methods are available within the context of an Abstract.createModel( [fn] ) function.

+    - this.set( key, value ): Set meta key and value, will be used as defaults by instaces.
+    - this.get( key ): Get a value.
     - this.defineInstance( function MyInstanceConstructor() {} ): Creates an Instance Factory environment.
     - this.defineProperty( property, descriptor ): Add single property t othe instance prototype.
     - this.defineProperties( properties ): Add multiple properties to the Instance prototype.